Naptwen/OpenRL/Readme.md

 If you don't have idea please open the termina than type 'usg_AI --setting verboseon'\
 It shows very detail of the algorithm process.

-On GUI, block doesn't mode and can't click!\
+On GUI, block doesn't move and can't click!\
 Press Enter twice.

 Can I use the graphical method for other progrma?\